cedadev/jasmin-workshop/tutorials/tut02/README.md

 > 1. Manage the process yourself (without Rose and Cylc)?

   * Pros:
-    * You don't need to learn/configure Rose and Cylc
+    * You don't need to learn/configure Cylc
   * Cons:
     * You have to check the dependency tree yourself:
       * You need to check whether all tasks have run in a given stage before progressing to the next stage.
-      * With Rose and Cylc you can configure complex rules for responding to failures and retrying tasks.
+      * With Cylc you can configure complex rules for responding to failures and retrying tasks.

 > 2. Set the `$PATH` environment variable in your `~/.bash_profile`